flux-capacitor/flux-capacitor/README.md

 - Using the read model for validation simplifies things a lot!
 - Can easily be integrated into existing projects
 - Not eventually consistent data, it's consistent data

-## Features to come

-- Easier store setup
-- **Easy replaying with updated reducers a.k.a migrating to new data model without writing migrations and with zero down-time**
-- **Time machine: Periodical snapshots and easy way to recreate state of data at a random point of time**
-- New collection methods: `updateWhere`, `destroyWhere`
-- Flow types
-- Saga support
-- Make reducers usable in frontend with other libs than Redux as well: MobX, RxJs
-- Move old events periodically to "icelog" (some other, possibly slower, but cheaper storage: Amazon Glacier for instance)
-- Support for other storage engines (Mongo, ...)

 ## License